smartbch/moeingads/docs/Benchmark-real-case.md

 The benchmarks are:

-1. **genacc**: to generate $n$ random accounts into the system.
+1. **genacc**: it generates $n$ random accounts into the system.
 The generating process will continue for $n/20000$ blocks and during each block 20000 random accounts are generated.
 2. **checkacc**: it reads the $n$ generated accounts out, in a randomized order.
 It can show the QPS (queries per second) MoeingADS can support.
 3. **runtx**: it runs $m$ blocks, and each block has 32768 random valid transactions.
 It can show the TPS (transactions per second) MoeingADS can support.